leoninew/PomeloCli/README_en.md

 You can start right away, but understanding command, parameter and option before is still very helpful, which could found on [Introduction](https://natemcmaster.github.io/CommandLineUtils/docs/intro.html)

-## Reference PomeloCli Development Command Line Application
+## 1. Reference PomeloCli Develop Command Line Application

 Reference PomeloCli to quickly create your own command line application